grzegorz914/homebridge-melcloud-control/README.md

 ### Important changes

 ## Configuration
-Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) plugin to configure this plugin (Highly Recommended).
+Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
 The sample configuration can be edited and used manually as an alternative.
 See the `sample-config.json` file in this repository for an example or copy the example below into your config.json file, making the apporpriate changes before saving it.
 Be sure to always make a backup copy of your config.json file before making any changes to it.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-melcloud-control"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-melcloud-control/master/graphics/ustawienia.png" width="840"></a>